cmjgrubb/Powershell/README.md

 The 'Delinquent Email Script.ps1' reads information from an Excel file called 'Delinquent Notices Test File.xlsx' and sends an E-mail based on that information.

 The munisapp-cleanup.ps1 cleans up temporary files from our munisapp server.
 I created this in version 11.3.
 BE VERY CAREFUL WITH THIS SCRIPT!
 IT DELETES STUFF!

+The copyDbexport.ps1 copies our database backup and adds the date to the filename.